 What are the Apple Watch fitness targets and how do you set them?

-All three of the Apple Watch rings are customisable, though this is quite recent as previously only the Move goal was.
+All three of the Apple Watch rings are customisable - though this wasn't always the case.
 The Exercise Ring (green) is set at 30 minutes a day by default, while Stand (blue) is set at 12 times by default.

 Exercise doesn't need to be running, swimming, or a HIIT session though.
 It can be as simple as walking quickly, but you'll need to be walking briskly to complete the exercise ring if you choose walking as your activity.